Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

-We all want to browse the web freely, but ISP blocking a website or web platform can really interfere with this.
-This restriction is oftentimes imposed for security reasons, but it can be very inconvenient.
+We all want to browse the web freely, but an ISP blocking websites or web platforms can really interfere with this.

 Internet Service Providers use to block websites and platforms that are dangerous, illegal, or consume too many network resources.
 They use firewalls, DNS filtering, and DPI software to prevent you from using certain websites such as: